yuanjia01/yuanjia01.github.io/_posts/2022-05-26-bayesian-ssd-bernoulli.md

 towards heads?

 It's a contrived question because I've never come across a biased coin in real life.
-Maybe it's because I haven't looked hard enough. \*shrug\* Regardless, it's an example of the more general problem of *sample size determination* as applied to Bernoulli trials.
+Maybe it's because I haven't looked hard enough!
+Regardless, it's an example of the more general problem of *sample size determination* as applied to Bernoulli trials.

 I'll use the coin flipping example in this post, but here are two realistic problems that are equivalent: